-The research must be conducted over a four to six week period during the summer of 2018 (extensions may be available).
-Fellowship winners will be awarded a stipend of $1,000.
+The research must be conducted over a four to six week period, with a minimum of 40 hours total, during the summer of 2019.
+Fellowship winners will be awarded a stipend of $2,000.

 Fellows are expected to make a tangible contribution to the Mayborn Museum during the period of their stay.
 Examples of contribution may include: Fellows presenting work-in-progress or research outcomes to the public through programs offered at the Museum, contributing to object records, or writing articles for publications.
 Publications and presentations that result from a Fellow's research will acknowledge the Bryce C. Brown Research Fellowship Program at the Mayborn Museum for its support.